Reno-Koren/Financial-Management-System-for-a-US-Based-S-Corp/README.md

 # Cash Accounting Automation — Small Business Treasury Workflow

-## Problem
+## Context

-Small businesses with significant revenue ($250K+ annually) often handle bookkeeping manually — a time-consuming process prone to errors and with high opportunity cost.
-This project automates the cash accounting workflow for a real US-based small business operating on a cash accounting basis (transactions recorded when cash moves).
+This project automates the full cash accounting workflow for a real US-based small business — a service and merchandise company generating ~$250K in annual revenue.
+The business operates on a cash accounting

-**Before this project:**
-- Owner processed bank statements manually, transaction by transaction, from memory
-- Full yearly reconciliation took 3–4 weeks
-- No structured visibility on cash flow (what goes where and when)
-- Data then transmitted to CPA for tax filing
+basis: transactions are recorded when cash actually moves.

+The goal was simple: the owner was spending 3 to 4 weeks per year processing bank statements manually, transaction by transaction, from memory.
+That time had a real opportunity cost.
+The objective was to bring that down while improving accuracy, auditability, and financial visibility.

 ---

-## Solution

-A local, privacy-first automated pipeline that transforms raw bank statements into categorized, verified financial data — without sending sensitive data to external cloud services.
+## What the pipeline does

+Takes raw PDF bank statements as input and produces:
+- Categorized and verified transaction data in Excel
+- A chart of accounts mapping ready for CPA transmission
+- Monthly reporting on cash flow by category
+- Visual dashboards on inflows, outflows and trends

-**PDF bank statement → Local LLM → JSON → Python categorization → Excel → Power BI dashboard**
+**PDF bank statements → Local LLM → JSON → Python
+→ Excel + Reference file → Accounts mapping → Reporting**

 ---

+## Why local

+All financial data stays on a local server.
+Nothing is sent to external APIs.
+The LLM (Qwen 8B) runs via LM Studio on a local desktop and is accessible from a laptop via AnythingLLM — both on the same private network.

+---

 ## Workflow

-### Step 1 — PDF to JSON (Local LLM)
+### Step 1 — PDF to JSON
-Bank statements are processed by a local LLM (Qwen 8B) hosted via LM Studio on a local server, accessible via AnythingLLM on a separate device.
-The LLM structures each transaction into a standardized JSON format:
+The LLM reads each bank statement and structures every transaction into a standardized JSON format:
 ```json
 {
   "Date": "",